Slain South Carolina doctor wrote of faith, life’s fragility

 This story has been corrected to show Adams played six seasons in the NFL, not five.

-Contributors include Michelle Liu in Rock Hill, South Carolina; AP Pro Football Writers Barry Wilner in New York and Rob Maaddi in Philadelphia; sports writer Josh Dubow in Alameda, California; legal affairs writer Maryclaire Dale in Philadelphia; and Nell Redmond in Rock Hill.
+Contributors include Michelle Liu in Rock Hill, S.C.; AP Pro Football Writers Barry Wilner in New York and Rob Maaddi in Philadelphia; sports writer Josh Dubow in Alameda, Calif.; legal affairs writer Maryclaire Dale in Philadelphia; and Nell Redmond in Rock Hill.
 Meg Kinnard can be reached at http://twitter.com/MegKinnardAP.